Chandrusankar7/Chandrusankar7/README.md

-- 👋 Hi, I’m @Chandrusankar7
+-Hi, I’m @Chandrusankar7
-- 👀 I’m interested in Semiconductors
+-I’m interested in Semiconductors
-- 🌱 I’m currently learning M.Tech in VLSI
+-I’m currently learning M.Tech in VLSI
-- 💞️ I’m looking to collaborate on Designn and timing analysis tools
+-I’m looking to collaborate on Designn and timing analysis tools

 <!---
 Chandrusankar7/Chandrusankar7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.